-About: Blood in the urine is medically called hematuria.
-It may be seen in the urine or picked up during a urine test.
+About: Blood in the urine (hematuria) may be seen in the urine or picked up during a urine test.
 It is a symptom of a disease and not a disease in itself.

 Symptoms: May not be apparent, or you may notice a red colour to the urine.
 Other symptoms will vary depending on the underlying cause.